Ghana Airports Company Limited

 Ghana Airports Company Limited (GACL) is a state-owned company with responsibility for developing, maintaining, planning, and managing airports in Ghana.

-It was registered in 2006 and presently manages airports such as Kotoka International Airport, Nana Agyemang Prempeh I International Airport, Tamale International Airport, Wa Airport, Sunyani Airport, Ho Airport and other airstrips in Ghana.
+It was registered in 2006 and presently manages airports such as Accra International Airport, Nana Agyemang Prempeh I International Airport, Tamale International Airport, Wa Airport, Sunyani Airport, Ho Airport and other airstrips in Ghana.
 It was established by result of the decoupling of the existing Ghana Civil Aviation Authority (GCAA), which was in line with current trends that are in the aviation industry.

 History

 The GACL assumed some functions of the GCAA and also managed the airports after the amendment of the GCAA Act 2004, which was renewed on 12 April 2007, and was licensed for continuous term of 7 years.
 The company started business on 1 January 2007.

 Functions of GACL

 The functions of the company are to: